SonyCSLParis/good_old_gardening_manuals/README.md

 # Requirements

-You need to install wordcloud, pandas, plotly if you want to visualize wordclouds and embeddings
+You need to install wordcloud, pandas, plotly if you want to generate and visualize wordclouds and embeddings

 # Wordclouds